ddark1990/SimplePoolManager/README.md

 ![](PoolManagerPlugin/PoolManagerPics/pm1.png)

 # Interface:
-Its interfaced for OnObjectSpawn & OnObjectDespawn with IPooledObject which you can add to any object that you are pooling to get subscribe to those events.
+Its interfaced for OnObjectSpawn & OnObjectDespawn with IPooledObject which you can add to any object that you are pooling to get subscribed to those events.

 # Disclamer
 Right now you cannot add pools at runtime very easily.